 The FR Americas Championship Powered by Honda offers young talent the opportunity to demonstrate their skills on an international platform while keeping affordability and safety as key elements of the program.
 One of FR America’s greatest strengths is the analytical work that must be carried out by the drivers in cooperation with their engineers.
 The series is a spec series, allowing single or multi-car teams the same opportunity of success with capped costs.
 The cars do allow for significant setup adjustments, which increases the drivers’ technical knowledge and builds proficiencies required for moving up in open wheel racing.

-The newly rebranded USF Pro 2000 Presented by Cooper Tires (formerly Indy Pro 2000) has served as a vital step on the career path of many of today’s top drivers.
+The newly rebranded USF Pro 2000 Presented by Continental Tire (formerly Indy Pro 2000) has served as a vital step on the career path of many of today’s top drivers.
 It is the third official step on the USF Pro Championships ladder.
 The series is sanctioned by USAC and owned and operated by Andersen Promotions.
 The series competes on the same weekends as the NTT INDYCAR Series with the champion receiving a scholarship valued at over $660,000 to advance to the Indy Lights Championship.

 The mission of JHDD is to develop our own drivers internally by educating and passing down all of our knowledge to help the drivers perform to the very best of their ability.